-5.2.4 Are there adverse impacts that cannot be avoided?
+5.2.3 Are there adverse impacts that cannot be avoided?

 Growth and development by their nature consume energy and natural resources.
 It is unavoidable.
 The comprehensive planning process is intended to reduce and minimize those adverse impacts of growth to ensure certain resources, such as scenic views, are not irretrievably lost.
 Planning at the countywide scale allows consideration of the wide range of needs required to build communities and is an effective way to manage development in ways that restore damage from past activities and to continue efforts to replenish resources for the next generation.
-The moderate growth projections and alternatives for managing that growth analyzed in this SEIS would not likely result in significant unavoidable adverse impacts to energy and most natural resources.
-Alternative 4 could have significant unavoidable impacts to the landscape and scenic views within Clark County due to the wide-spread development that would be allowed with the reduction in minimum parcel sizes.
+The moderate growth projections and preferred alternative for managing that growth analyzed in this FSEIS would not likely result in significant unavoidable adverse impacts to energy and most natural resources.